Private pilot licence PPL(H)

 Theoretical training

-The theoretical programme covers the nine subjects required by EASA regulations: air law, human performance, meteorology, navigation, radio communications, principles of flight, operational procedures, flight performance and planning, and general helicopter knowledge.
-Lessons may be attended in person or completed through structured self-study.
+The theoretical programme covers the 9 subjects required under EASA regulations: air law, human performance, meteorology, navigation, radio communications, principles of flight, operational procedures, aircraft performance and flight planning, and helicopter general knowledge.
+Classes may be followed via distance learning on an online platform or in person with individual self-study.

-The practical training requires a minimum of 45 flight hours, including at least 25 hours of dual instruction with a certified flight instructor and 10 hours of supervised solo flight time.
-During the course, you will learn fundamental flight manoeuvres, emergency procedures, navigation techniques, and take-offs and landings under different operational conditions.
-The training programme is flexible and can be adapted to your schedule.
+The practical training requires a minimum of 45 flight hours, of which at least 25 hours with an instructor and 10 hours as solo pilot.
+During the lessons you will learn the fundamental manoeuvres, emergency procedures, navigation, and landing in various conditions.
+The programme is flexible and adapts to your commitments.

-An essential part of the training is the cross-country navigation exercise.
-This consists of a flight of at least 100 nautical miles, including landings at two different aerodromes along the route.
-The exercise consolidates your flight planning skills and strengthens your navigation competence in real operational environments.
+A fundamental part of the training is the navigation exercise: a flight of at least 100 nautical miles with landings at 2 different aerodromes along the route.
+This exercise, to be carried out as solo pilot, allows you to consolidate flight planning skills and terrain orientation.